Opening Series Win: Red Sox vs. Yankees – A Sign Of Things To Come For Boston?

 Like us on Facebook here

 Posted on April 7, 2013, in MLB Teams: Articles and Analysis, The Rest: Everything Baseball and tagged @ryandana1 on twitter, alfredo aceves, andrew bailey, andrew miller, andy pettitte, brett gardner, cc sabathia, clay buchholz, clayton mortensen, david ortiz, david ross, dustin pedroia, francisco cervelli, hiroki kuroda, ichiro suzuki, Jackie Bradley Jr., jacoby ellsbury, jarrod saltalamacchia, Jay-Z, joel hanrahan, john farrell, john lester, jonny gomes, Jose Iglesias, josh johnson, juan nieves, junichi tazawa, kevin youkilis, koji uehara, lyle overbay, mike napoli, opening day, phil hughes, red sox, robinson cano, ryan dana, ryan dempster, shane victorino, stephen drew, travis hafner, vernon wells, will middlebrooks, yankees.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Opening Series Win: Red Sox vs. Yankees – A Sign Of Things To Come For Boston?.